kushagrasingh772/e-marketplace/README.md

 **1.2.** **Examining the Sitemap**

 Sitemap files are provided by websites to help crawlers locate their updated content without needing to crawl every web page.
 For further details, the sitemap standard is defined at [http://www.sitemaps.org/protocol.html](http://www.sitemaps.org/protocol.html).
-Here is the content of the Sitemap file discovered in the robots.txt file:
+Here is the content of the Sitemap file discovered in the **robots.txt file**:

 \&lt;?xml version=&quot;1.0&quot; encoding=&quot;UTF-8&quot;?\&gt;